algermissen/algermissen.github.com/_posts/2017-05-18-web-services-with-rust-part-3-accept-all-we-can.md

       });
     });

-I added some further metrics to being able to compare the number of accepted and the number of done connections.
+I added some further metrics in order to compare the number of accepted and the number of done connections.

-As before, the server was able to handle up to 250 requests per second, being bound by the roughly 4ms of CPU bound time per requests.
-Still, the number of accepted requests did correlate to the number of handled requests, showing that the server indeed did not simply pull in all accepted requests from the listening socket.
+As before, the server was able to handle up to 250 requests per second, being bound by the roughly 4ms of CPU bound time per request.
+Still, the number of accepted requests did correlate with the number of handled requests, showing that the server indeed did not simply pull in all accepted requests from the listening socket.